-- 1. Fill the fuel tank completely and record the initial odometer reading (in kilometers or miles). - 2.
-Each time you fill the tank, record the amount of fuel added (in liters or gallons). - 3.
-After at least three to five tank fill-ups, fill the fuel tank and record the current odometer reading. - 4.
-Subtract your initial odometer reading from the current odometer reading. - 5.
-Follow one of the simple calculations in order to determine fuel economy:
+- 1. Fill the fuel tank completely and record the initial odometer reading (in miles or kilometers). - 2.
+Each time you fill the tank, record the amount of fuel added (in gallons or liters). - 3.
+After at least three to five tank fill-ups, fill the fuel tank and record the current odometer reading. - $4.\ \mbox{Subtract}$ your initial odo meter reading from the current odo meter reading.

+5. Follow one of the simple calculations in order to determine fuel economy:

-Calculation 1: Multiply liters used by 100, then divide by total kilometers traveled.
+Calculation 1: Divide total miles traveled by total gallons used.
+Calculation 2: Multiply liters used by 100, then divide by total kilometers traveled.